Murder

 To put their hiking gear away,

-To come indoors to the air conditioning and open a book and read with me,
+To come indoors to the air conditioning and open

 To dissect sentences and words,